Your bachelor's degree will be awarded to you at the successful completion of year 3 (or part-time equivalent).

 Educational Publishing Awards Australia 2018 — read more

-This course has an applied focus and includes IT industry Vendor Certifications that are relevant and desirable to potential employers.
-Graduates with applied qualifications not only have the skills and knowledge from a university education, but the practical thinking to apply them in industry.
+Employers seek out applicants with applied qualifications as they not only have the skills and knowledge from a university education, but the practical thinking to apply them in industry.

 What is an applied degree?